Alternative Personnel Practices

 Other Major Alternative Personnel Authorities

-Internal Revenue Service—Title I, Subtitle C of the IRS Restructuring Act of 1998, P.L.
+Internal Revenue Service—The IRS Restructuring Act of 1998, P.L.
 105-206, created an alternative personnel system at the agency whose features include: critical pay to attract senior managers; streamlined authority to conduct demonstration projects of alternative personnel systems; rewards to senior executives for meeting IRS goals and objectives; requirements to terminate employees for certain specified types of misconduct; a new performance appraisal system to set retention standards for employees that could be used to deny pay increases, promotions, transfers, reassignments or other actions to resolve performance problems; freer use of relocation, recruitment and retention payments; an end to the use of enforcement statistics in employee evaluations; and a training program that emphasizes customer service.

 Also authorized was a new awards program that provides incentives and recognition for individual achievements and group or organizational accomplishments.
-The IRS is required to operate these new personnel flexibilities “consistent with” merit systems principles.
+Key features include:

-- Authority to conduct demonstration projects to: improve personnel management; provide increased individual accountability; eliminate obstacles to the removal of or imposing any disciplinary action with respect to poor performers, subject to the requirements of due process; expedite appeals from adverse actions or performance-based actions; and promote pay based on performance.
-Such projects will not be subject to the OPM approval processes generally applicable.
+• Authority to conduct demonstration projects to: improve personnel management; provide increased individual accountability; eliminate obstacles to the removal of or imposing any disciplinary action with respect to poor performers, subject to the requirements of due process; expedite appeals from adverse actions or performance-based actions; and promote pay based on performance.
+Any such projects will not be subject to the OPM approval processes generally applicable.

 Federal Aviation Administration—Section 347 of P.L.
 104-50 provided more flexibility in hiring, training, compensating, and deploying personnel at the FAA.
 Key elements include: